NCAR/HPC-Docs/docs/getting-started/best-practices-for-supercomputer-users.md

 #### Back up critical files

-With the exception of users' `/glade/u/home` spaces, the GLADE and NCAR Campaign Storage file systems are not backed up.
+With the exception of users' `/glade/u/home` spaces, the GLADE and NSF NCAR Campaign Storage file systems are not backed up.
 You are responsible for replicating any data that you feel should be stored at an additional location.